liawesomesaucer/react-image-dot/README.md

 ## Options

+The functions `addDot` and `deleteDot` are required

+* `resetDots`: func - when present, will render a button that calls a parent function to reset dots
 * `dotStyles`: object - Additional CSS Styles for dots (overrides CSS)
 * `backgroundColor`: string - Background color to use
 * `backgroundImageUrl`: string - URL of background image to use